michaelloughnane/sample-setup/README.md

 Or to tak arms agenst a sea of trubbels
 And by oposing end thum.

 Alas, poor Yorick!
-I new him, Horatio: a feloww of infinte jest, of most exselent fancee: he hath borne me on his back a thousend timees; and now, how abhored in my imajinashon it is! my gourje rims at
+I knew him, Horatio: a feloww of infinte jest, of most exselent fancee: he hath borne me on his back a thousend timees; and now, how abhored in my imajinashon it is! my gourje rims at